This page was most recently updated on May 8th, 2025

 SECTION 18.01 Purpose.

-The purpose of the Council of Regents shall be to act as an advisory committee to the Board on matters that cannot be resolved by the Board or matters of interpretation of the By-Laws, to advance the goals and visibility of the Corporation.
+The purpose of the Council of Regents shall be to act as an advisory committee to the Board on matters that cannot be resolved by the Board or matters of interpretation of the By-Laws, advancing the corporation’s goals and visibility.

 SECTION 18.02 Voting rights.

-The Council of Regents shall not have any vote on the Board, but may vote among themselves regarding issues brought before them and then present the outcome to the Board in an advisory capacity via the Co-Presidents of the Council of Regents.
-(See SECTION 9.11, H.)
+The Council of Regents shall not have any vote on the Board but may vote among themselves regarding issues brought before them and then present the outcome to the Board in an advisory capacity via the Co-presidents of the Council of Regents.
+(SECTION 9.11, H.)

 SECTION 18.03 Rules and Regulations for the Council of Regents.

-A. All past Emperors, Empresses, Princes and Princesses Royal automatically become members of the Council of Regents.
+A. All past Emperors, Empresses, Emprexs Princes, Princesses, and Princexs/Princets Royals automatically become members of the Council of Regents.
 [See Proclamation by Empress XV, Anita Ramona Baez.]

-B. The Council of Regents may be chaired by the Emperor and Empress who has most recently stepped down, as stated in ARTICLE IX SECTION 9.03.
+B. The Council of Regents may be chaired by the monarchs who have most recently stepped down, as stated in ARTICLE IX SECTION 9.03.
 They may schedule meetings at their discretion.
 [See Proclamation by Emperor X, David Guitterrez.]

 C. All Lifetime titleholders should attempt to hold an event to promote the Court and the current reign with social, educational, and/or fundraising efforts.
 [See Proclamation by Empress XX, Alexis De Mone’]